 - Consider whether there have been other changes in your health such as heavy periods, joint pains or tiredness.

 The first thing to do is remove the cause of the damage.
 Stop using any harsh chemicals such as relaxers, texturisers and dyes.
 Avoid tight braids, tightly fitted weaves, poorly constructed weaves, wigs and heavy hair extensions, particularly on relaxed hair, and keep your hair and scalp from excessive strain.

-Afrocenchix's scalp oil Soothe contains lemongrass and olive oil and was created and by Afrocenchix's founders to treat their own traction alopecia caused by years of relaxers, tight braids and weaves.
-They massaged Soothe into the scalp twice a day, morning and night, to help stimulate blood flow to the scalp.
+Afrocenchix's scalp oil Soothe contains lemongrass and olive oil and was the first Afrocenchix product.
+It was created to treat Rachael's traction alopecia caused by years of relaxers, tight braids and weaves.
+She massaged Soothe into the scalp twice a day, morning and night, to help stimulate blood flow to the scalp.
 This can help to encourage new hair growth, provided the follicles are still intact.

 This method can be helpful in cases where the hair loss/alopecia you are diagnosed with is reversible, meaning that the hair follicles are still intact and well-connected to your hair bulb.